 Usually, on a day like the one captured above, I would be strapping on my x-country skis.
 My love for x-country skiing notwithstanding, pulling out a fat bike is simpler, quicker, every bit as much or a workout.
 And that was just an hour or two in the urban forest preserve.
-Unlike skis, a fat bike can carry you practically anywhere.
+Unlike skis, a fat bike can carry you just about anywhere.

 FAT BIKES ARE SAFE AND PRACTICAL

-FAT BIKES ARE EAR-TO-EAR GRINNING, SCREAMING FUN
+FAT BIKES ARE EAR-TO-EAR GRINNING SCREAMING FUN

 If there is one problem I have with fat bikes, it's how overwhelmingly male all their marketing is.
 As a woman of a certain age, and not a particularly daring one, what I love about the fat bikes it that they enable me to try things I would never dream of on an ordinary bike.
 For all their wild appearance, they are solid, sure-footed and dependable.
-Once you realize this, you get the feeling of being in control enough to let yourself get out of it, marvelling at what you are brave enough to do and reveling in those new abilities.
+Once you realize this, you get the feeling of being in control enough to let yourself get out of it, marveling at what you are brave enough to do, and reveling in those new abilities.

 Try it.
 You'll like it.